component-driven/cypress-axe/README.md

 Filtering based on impact in combination with the `skipFailures` argument allows you to introduce `cypress-axe` into tests for a legacy application without failing in CI before you have an opportunity to address accessibility issues.
 Ideally, you would steadily move towards stricter testing as you address issues.

+##### resultsCallback (optional)

+Allows you to define a callback that receives the results for custom side-effects, such as adding custom output to the terminal.

 ##### violationCallback (optional)

 Allows you to define a callback that receives the violations for custom side-effects, such as adding custom output to the terminal.